WebCivics/PermissiveCommonsOntologiesDocs/use-cases/Webizen/HostServiceRequirements/DatabaseRequirements/Database methods/Sparql.md

- [Sparql Family](Sparql%20Family.md) is the intended native method for the platform.
+ [SparqlFamily](SparqlFamily.md) is the intended native method for the platform.